Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Finite-Size Scaling of the Decay Rates

 where $\hat{R}$ is a Hermitian matrix defined by the jump operators in Eq.~\eqref{JumpOp}, $\Gamma_k$ are its eigenvalues, and $\Omega_{k} = \sum_{j} U_{kj} \sigma_{j}^{-}$ are the corresponding decay modes after diagonalization of $\hat{R}$ with a unitary transformation $U$.
-Let $ \Gamma_{\pm}$ denote the two eigenvalues in the current case.
-Then, the maximal possible total decay rate, without any knowledge of the underlying dynamics, can be bounded as (see Appendix~\ref{AppdxOtherBounds})
+While the eigenvalues are only directly related to the decay rates of the first few emissions, an upper bound of the maximal decay rate can be written out as (see Appendix~\ref{AppdxOtherBounds})

-Note that our product state ansatz works better for superradiance due to the consideration of the separability in superradiant dynamics.
-This thus gives a more loose upper bound on the collective decay rate, but it turns out to provide insight into the finite-size scaling.